roryokane/build-it-break-it-fix-it-contest-fall-2014/README.md

 **Incomplete**.
 The Build It round lasted three days (72 hours, from August 28 to August 31).
 I finished much of the program, including all of the security features, and wrote modules that would ease development of further parts.
 But I did not finish two required features, `logappend -B` and `logread -R`, in time.
 I also did not finish arranging my project and its build system so that the automatic contest submission system could actually see my submission.

-(**Update**: the contest was extended until 11:59 PM on September 9, 2014 because so few teams submitted a program.
-I am working on this again.
-I will update the README again when the round is done.)
+Later, the contest was extended by a week, to end on September 9, 2014, because so few teams submitted a program.
+I returned to this program and worked on it more, but eventually decided that since my competitors would have a week longer to work on their programs than I originally expected, I would not have a good enough chance at winning to make this contest worth my while.

 ## Security